-Fortunately for small businesses, you don’t need a budget of Super Bowl proportions to get into the Facebook marketing game.
-Providing consistent, reliable, and valuable content that connects with fans and potential customers is your most important play.
-This Facebook marketing guide shares everything you need to know to develop and implement a winning Facebook marketing strategy for your brand.
+The good news is you don’t need a budget of Super Bowl proportions to get into the game.
+Sharing valuable content that connects with fans and potential customers is your most important play.

 Bonus: Download a free guide that teaches you how to turn Facebook traffic into sales in four simple steps using Hootsuite.

-From there, you can use Facebook Audience Insights to drill down into the nitty-gritty details about potential customers on Facebook, giving you aggregate information about any group of users, including age, gender, education, relationship status, location, language, Facebook usage, and even past purchase activity.
-(For more details, check out our full tutorial on Facebook Analytics and Insights.)
+You’ll also need to get familiar with Facebook demographics.
+Once you know who uses the platform and how that maps back to your target customer, you can take a look at Facebook Audience Insights.
+Use the tool to drill down into the nitty-gritty details about potential customers.
+Find information on things like age, gender, education, relationship status, location, language, Facebook usage, and even past purchase activity.
+(For more details, check out our full tutorial on Facebook analytics.)

 It can be tempting to focus on vanity metrics, like simply gathering as many Likes as possible.
 But unless those Likes are part of a broader marketing plan, they’re not going to provide a great return.

-The goals will differ for every business, but they should all be based on actions that have a real impact on your bottom line—like generating leads, increasing conversions on your website, or improving your customer service response.
-But those are just broad categories of goals.
-You’ll want to make your goals much more specific and measurable, based on S.M.A.R.T goal-setting principles.
+The goals will differ for every business, but they should all focus on actions that have a real impact on your bottom line—like generating leads, increasing conversions on your website, or improving customer service.
+But those are broad categories of goals.
+You’ll want to ensure your goals are much more specific and measurable.
+Here, we recommend using the S.M.A.R.T goal-setting framework.

-Everything you do as part of your Facebook marketing—every post, every comment, every ad—should work to support your goals.
-To keep things on track, it’s a good idea to distill the essence of your strategy down into a Facebook marketing mission statement for your brand.
-This will help you to maintain a consistent brand voice throughout your Facebook marketing activities.
+Everything you do on Facebook—every post, every comment, every ad—should work to support your goals.
+To keep things on track, it’s a good idea to distill the essence of your strategy down into a Facebook mission statement for your brand.
+This will help you to maintain a consistent brand voice.

 Once you’ve set your goals, you need to create a plan for how to achieve them.
 A key part of that plan is determining the right content mix.
 We recommend starting with either the 80-20 rule or the social media rule of thirds.

-If you follow the 80-20 rule, you’ll use 80 percent of your Facebook posts to inform, educate, and entertain, and the other 20 percent to directly promote your brand.
-Remember that using Facebook for business is all about building relationships, and constantly pitching your product is not a great way to do so.
-But if you provide enough valuable content to keep your followers engaged, they’ll be open to learning about your products and services in those 20 percent of posts that offer a more sales-focused message.
+If you follow the 80-20 rule, you’ll use 80 percent of your Facebook posts to inform, educate, and entertain, and the other 20 percent to promote your brand.
+Remember that using Facebook for business is all about building relationships, and self promotion is not a great way to do that.
+But if you provide enough value, your audience will be open to learning about your products and services in those 20 percent of posts that are more sales-focused.

-The social media rule of thirds also prescribes a good mix of valuable content and promotional posts: one-third of your content should share ideas and stories, one-third should involve personal interactions with your followers, and the remaining third can directly promote your business.
+The social media rule of thirds also prescribes a good mix of valuable content vs. promotional posts.
+That is, one-third of your content should share ideas and stories, one-third should involve personal interactions with your followers, and the remaining third can promote your business.

-Either way, the key message is to provide much more content than promotional material in order to keep followers interested and engaged.
-Facebook’s algorithm changes will always penalize brands that leaning far too heavily into driving sales.
+Either way, the goal is to provide more value than promotional material to keep followers engaged.
+Facebook’s algorithm will always penalize brands that push sales too hard.

-Facebook wants its users’ news feeds to be filled with content they want to Like and share, rather than sales pitches.
-As a brand marketer, you should want that, too—since all those Likes and shares help extend your reach and put your brand in front of new eyeballs, without any direct effort from you or your team.
+Facebook wants its users’ news feeds to be full of content they want to Like and share.
+As a marketer, you should want that too.
+All those Likes and shares help extend your reach and put your brand in front of new eyeballs.

 The final part of your plan is to determine when and how often to post.
 Even though the algorithm means posts don’t appear in chronological order, you have the best chance of making it to the top of the pile if you post when your audience is most active on the network.